jhunkeler/astroconda/source/installation.rst

     $ source activate astroconda
     $ conda install <name_of_pkg>

-Often, the fastest way to discover if a package exists in the ``conda`` ecosytem is to try searching for it with ``conda search <name_of_pkg>``.
-A comprehensive list of software directly installable from Continuum's default channel can be found here: http://repo.continuum.io/pkgs/.
+Often, the fastest way to discover if a package exists in the ``conda`` ecosystem is to try searching for it with ``conda search <name_of_pkg>``.
+A comprehensive list of software available directly from Continuum's default channel can be found here: http://repo.continuum.io/pkgs/.

 In addition to ``conda install`` the Python-standard tool ``pip`` is also available to install packages distributed through the Python Package Index (PyPI):